BiglySoftware/BiglyBT/CONTRIBUTING.md

 BiglyBT is new and very unknown.
 We had an excellent [article on TorrentFreak](https://torrentfreak.com/former-vuze-developers-launch-biglybt-a-new-open-source-torrent-client-170803/) which helped us get noticed with hardcore torrent fans, but that bump has now all but disappeared.

+Help us by liking (star) our GitHub repository.
+This will help our search results position when people search for bittorrent clients on GitHub.

 Mentioning BiglyBT on your favorite tracker site, blog, wiki, facebook, social media sites, and to friends would help us a lot.
 Pointing out that we are an open source fork with backwards compatibility (and migration tools) with other same-source-code clients might help your friends decide to try us out.

 If you don't see us on a comparison or "top 10" page of bittorrent clients, please contact the author and ask them to add us!
 (Note: The Wikipedia bittorrent comparison page only allows new clients if they already have a main Wikipedia page)